NICHD-BSPC/intro-rnaseq-hpc/lessons/wk7_lesson02_wald_test.md

 <img src="../img/ma_plot_shrunken.png" alt="MA plot with shrunken values" width="420"/>

-On the left you have the unshrunken fold change values plotted and you can see the abundance of scatter for the the lowly expressed genes.
+On the top you have the unshrunken fold change values plotted and you can see the abundance of scatter for the the lowly expressed genes.
 That is, many of the lowly expressed genes exhibit very high fold changes.
 After shrinkage, we see the fold changes are much smaller estimates.

 In addition to the comparison described above, this plot allows us to evaluate the magnitude of fold changes and how they are distributed relative to mean expression.
 Generally, we would expect to see significant genes across the full range of expression levels.